darklang/dark/services/README.md

 # Deployment

-Deployments and such are managed by scripts/deployment/deploy.
-Each service is configured using a `deploy.yaml` file in the subdirectory.
+Deployments and such are managed by scripts/deployment/shipit.
+Each service is configured using a `shipit.yaml` file in the subdirectory.
 The keys of this file are:

 - `k8s.manually-deployed-config.configs`:
   pure config files that are manually deployed.
-The vast majority of config files should be this, so that we can watch them go out and check that they actually work.
+The vast majority of config files should use this, so that we can watch them go out and check that they actually work.
 These are used with `deploy config apply-manually` and `deploy config diff`

 - `k8s.manually-deployed-config.custom-diff`: